Public Debt With Its Pros and Cons

 How to Tell When Its Too High

 The public debt is how much a country owes to lenders outside of itself.
 These can include individuals, businesses, and even other governments.
 The term "public debt" is often used interchangeably with the term sovereign debt.

 Public debt usually only refers to national debt.
-But some countries also include the debt owed by states, provinces, and municipalities.
+Some countries also include the debt owed by states, provinces, and municipalities.
 Therefore, be careful when comparing public debt between countries to make sure the definitions are the same.

 Regardless of what it's called, public debt is the accumulation of annual budget deficits.
 It's the result of years of government leaders spending more than they take in via tax revenues.
 A nation’s deficit affects its debt and vice-versa.